 Nanomaterials and Size-Dependent Properties

-For example, the melting point of nanoparticles can be lower than that of the bulk material, and their optical and electronic properties can be tuned by changing their size and shape.
+As an example, the melting point of nanoparticles can be lower than that of the bulk material, and their optical and electronic properties can be tuned by changing their size and shape.
 This tunability makes nanomaterials attractive for a wide range of applications, from drug delivery to solar energy.

 Additive Manufacturing and Scalable Production

 Additive manufacturing, also known as 3D printing, is another area where understanding extensive properties is crucial.
-In 3D printing, objects are built layer by layer from a digital design.
+In practice, in 3D printing, objects are built layer by layer from a digital design.
 The amount of material used directly determines the mass, volume, and cost of the final product.

-Furthermore, the scalability of additive manufacturing processes depends on the ability to accurately control the deposition of material and predict the resulting properties.
+Beyond that, the scalability of additive manufacturing processes depends on the ability to accurately control the deposition of material and predict the resulting properties.
 Researchers are actively developing new materials and techniques to improve the precision and efficiency of 3D printing, enabling the production of larger and more complex objects.

 Big Data and Materials Informatics